TLA-FLAT/DoorKeeper/README.md

 _NOTES_:
 - best be used in the `init` section of the workflow, so the SIP is loaded even if only some of the main actions are requested
-- the DoorKeeper interacts with a SIP through the [`nl.mpi.tla.flat.deposit.sip.SIPInterface` interface](src/main/java/nl/mpi/tla/flat/deposit/sip/SIPInterface.java), so its possible to potentially use other SIP specifications than CMDI
+- the DoorKeeper interacts with a SIP through the [`nl.mpi.tla.flat.deposit.sip.SIPInterface` interface](src/main/java/nl/mpi/tla/flat/deposit/sip/SIPInterface.java), so its possible to use other SIP specifications than [CMDI](src/main/java/nl/mpi/tla/flat/deposit/sip/cmdi/)

 ### <a name="PackageAssembly"></a>`nl.mpi.tla.flat.deposit.action.PackageAssembly`